Cosmological foundations revisited with Pantheon+: Conclusions

 In our analysis for the parameters $\alpha$, $x\Z 1$ and $c$, we find significant differences between JLA and \pplus.
-We find a convergent behaviour of $x\Z 1$ with $z\Ns{min}$ due to resolved systematic errors which resolves a previous debate \citep{Nielsen_2016,Rubin_2016,Dam_2017,Colin_2020}.
+We find a convergent behaviour of $x\Z 1$ with $\zmin$ due to resolved systematic errors which resolves a previous debate \citep{Nielsen_2016,Rubin_2016,Dam_2017,Colin_2020}.
 In contrast, the $\beta$ parameter does not converge for varying sample size.
 To fully understand the nature of the $\beta$ convergence further tests are required with \sne\ datasets that have a uniform redshift distribution.

 Furthermore, we consider the SHS in terms of a data-driven definition of SHS$_\alpha=0.075^{+0.007}_{-0.009}$ which is substantially larger than the conventional SHS$_{{\rm g}2}\goesas0.033$.
-By relying solely on observations, our approach gives a true representation of the underlying structure in the Universe.
-In particular, while the conventional 2-point galaxy correlation function measure SHS$_{{\rm g}2}$ picks out gross features of a transition to average homogeneity (when refined) which does coincide with known large scale structures such as the Great Attractor, the SHS$_\alpha$ statistic reveals further ``fine structure'' in the transition to homogeneity at scales corresponding to more distant structures.
+By relying solely on observations, our approach gives a {new} representation of the underlying structure in the Universe.
+In particular, the conventional 2-point galaxy correlation function measure SHS${{\rm g}2}$ {identifies broad characteristics} of a transition towards average homogeneity, which coincides with {recognised} large-scale structures like the Great Attractor.
+However, the {SHS$_\alpha$} statistic {could expose additional} {finer structures} within the transition to homogeneity at scales corresponding to more distant structures.

 For future analyses of the SHS, an additional consideration of the SHS$_\beta$ would enable a more thorough investigation.
-For this to be possible, a treatment of the Malmquist bias', which was unaccounted here, is needed.
+For this to be possible, a treatment of the Malmquist bias, which was unaccounted here, is needed.

 Considering the Bayesian comparison of the two cosmological models, we find that timescape is positively favoured in the JLA740, JLA580 and P+580 datasets.
-However, the extension of the full \pplus\ catalogue, reveals important artefacts that highlight the need for analysing the underlying cosmic structures through which we observe \sne.
-Instead of assuming uniform homogeneity throughout the entire Universe, the indications favouring the timescape model at lower redshifts highlight the necessity of accounting for inhomogeneities.
+However, the extension of the full \pplus\ catalogue reveals important artefacts that {suggest we further analyse} the underlying cosmic structures through which \sne\ {are observed.} The {evidence supporting} the timescape model at lower redshifts highlights the necessity of accounting for inhomogeneities{, even within an FLRW framework.}

 The significant changes in the value for the $\ln B$ can be explained from the cosmic structures.
 To further investigate this and to determine which model is to be definitively preferred, more \sne\ at high redshifts are required to be calibrated in a cosmology-independent manner.